vladislav-bakanov/partition-registry/README.md

 # Features
 - Source can be registered only once and should be registered via `/sources/register`.
 After the registration you will get `access_token` in a response.
 Please store this `access_token` somewhere, because only by this token you can access, lock and unlock it.

+# Take into account:
+For now service works only in-memory (because it's just a POC), but i'm driving this project into stable service state.